-Physically, it is white crystalline power that is odorless and bitter tasting and easily dissolves in liquids.
-It is made from toxic and volatile substances that are melded together to form a dangerous conglomeration of chemicals and caustic cleaners.
+In appearance, meth is a white crystalline power that is odorless and bitter tasting and easily dissolves in liquids.
+It is made from toxic and volatile substances melded together to form a dangerous conglomeration of chemicals.

-Meth overdose can occur at low levels, even as low as 50 mg of meth.
-Because people have varying metabolic rates and meth can be produced in different strengths, it is impossible to determine a “safe” level of meth that won’t harm the body.
-Additionally, meth stimulants work by affecting the body’s cardiovascular systems, so things like physical exertion increase the hazards of taking meth because they put an extra large strain on the body.
+A possible overdose is another outcome of meth use.
+Because people have varying metabolic rates and it’s produced in different strengths, it’s impossible to determine a safe level of meth that won’t harm the body.
+Additionally, meth stimulants work by affecting the body’s cardiovascular systems, so actions like physical exertion increase the hazards of taking meth because they strain the body.

 - Sudden, dangerous increase in blood pressure